PatrycjaBlaszkowska/gwent-memory-game/README.md

 Game is over when player match all 8 pairs of cards or after 60 seconds.

 ### Thank you for visiting Gwent Memory Game!

+## UX - User Experience Design

+A user experience designer, Jesse James Garrett, introduced five UX design elements in his book The Elements of User Experience.
+In the book, he explains the steps of user experience projects and what UX designers should consider at each stage.
+This is where most of my planning process steps came from.

+The 5 planes of UX are as below:

+- The Strategy Plane
+- The Scope Plane
+- The Structure Plane
+- The Skeleton Plane
+- The Surface Plane

+## The Strategy Plane

+### Creator Goals

+- As a creator, I want webpage to be user friendly.
+- As a creator, I want webpage to be fully responsive.
+- As a creator, I want webpage to be functional.
+- As a creator, I want webpage to be easy to navigate.
+- As a creator, I want the purpose of my webpage to be clear.
+- As a creator, I want user to like the game and willing to play it again or/and share it with friends.